kdoore/CS2335-Gitbook/zombie_ienumerable,_ienumerator.md

 ```

-###Zombies Class - A collection
+###NPCollection Class - A collection
-In the code below, we define a custom collection class:  Zombies, and we implement the IEnumerator and IEnumeration interfaces for this class.
+In the code below, we define a custom collection class:  NPCollection, and we implement the IEnumerator and IEnumeration interfaces for this class.

 ```
 public class Zombies: IEnumerable, IEnumerator {